FREE delivery in the contiguous US!

 - Don’t string too many lights together.
 Follow the manufacturer’s instructions regarding how many strands you can safely connect.

 - Don’t overload your circuit.
-If other lights in your house dim whenever you turn on your lights, you’re overloading your circuit.
+You’ll know you have if other lights in your house dim whenever you turn the outside strands on.

 - Avoid tripping hazards by securing your electrical cords with gaffer’s tape.

 - Don’t connect LED lights with incandescent lights.
-The twain don’t perform well together so stick with one type.
+The two don’t perform well together, so stick with one type.

 How to Hang Christmas Lights